 SummaryKefir is extremely safe and has very few side effects.
 The main side effects include constipation and abdominal cramping.
 You should talk to your doctor before drinking kefir if you have a condition that weakens your immune system.

-Most, if not all, major superfood and health food fads are researched by scientists, and so far, most of the research about kefir is positive.
-One study found that kefir possessed strong antimicrobial, anti-inflammatory, antioxidant, and anti-tumor properties.
+Most, if not all, major superfood and health food fads are researched by scientists, and so far, most of the research about kefir is positive. that kefir possessed strong antimicrobial, anti-inflammatory, antioxidant, and anti-tumor properties.

 Kefir is safe for most people to consume, and a single serving is full of vitamins and probiotics.
 It’s safe to consume daily, and it may help create and maintain a healthy balance of good bacteria in multiple systems within the body.